hdarji1912/AWS-Documentation/Day-03/README.md

 This lab demonstrates how an IAM User can securely assume an IAM Role to obtain temporary credentials and access AWS resources following the Principle of Least Privilege (PoLP).
 ---

-# 🎯 Lab Objectives

-After completing this lab, you will be able to:

-- Create and manage IAM Users and IAM Roles.
-- Configure IAM Trust Policies to control who can assume a role.
-- Configure IAM Permission Policies to define what actions a role can perform.
-- Generate temporary security credentials using AWS Security Token Service (STS).
-- Assume an IAM Role using the `sts:AssumeRole` API.
-- Access Amazon S3 resources using temporary STS credentials.
-- Verify the Principle of Least Privilege (PoLP) through role-based access.
-- Understand the complete AWS STS AssumeRole authentication and authorization workflow.
-- Differentiate between Trust Policies and Permission Policies with practical examples.
-- Gain hands-on experience implementing secure, role-based access control in AWS.
----

 # 📌 Introduction

 AWS Identity and Access Management (IAM) provides secure access to AWS resources.